Wake up to a view of the iconic Mourne Mountains at Rathwood Farm

 Rathwood Farm Project is the beginning of a bigger conservation project nestled in the Mourne region with sapling Christmas trees, woodland and wildlife all around.

 FACILITIES & BOOKING

-Escape to Rathwood and to the beauty of the Mourne Mountain region.
+Escape to Rathwood, the top luxury Mourne Mountains glamping site.
 Set in the townland of Donaghmore County Down, looking out to the renowned Mourne Mountains landscape, you are in driving distance from the highest and most dramatic mountain range in Northern Ireland, its summits crowned by granite Tors.
 The Mourne Mountain Region is designated as an area of Outstanding Natural Beauty and parts are owned by the National Trust.

-There are a selection of walks within this mountain range that provide stunning landscapes and views across Co.
-Down.
+While glamping, Co.
+Down offers a selection of walks within this mountain range that provide stunning landscapes and views across the county.
 Just a short drive from Newcastle, Newry and numerous other small villages where you will be spoilt for choice with a diverse range of restaurants, pubs, major attractions, beauty spots and events.

 The pod village is the beginning of a bigger woodland conservation project by the team at Rathwood and is the start of something special with the Woodland Trust and other wildlife conservation groups.